Our Leadership Team

 GRACE KIM-GRASS DIRECTOR

-Grace Kim is a junior at Redmond High School.
+Grace Kim is a senior at Redmond High School.
 She is the GRASS Director.
 She has been doing and enjoying math starting in fifth grade and have performed well at several math competitions since.
 She loves physics and coding, and outside of STEM, she loves to draw and sing.
 When she first heard about GRISM and then GRASS, she became immediately interested in becoming a part of it.
 Middle school was the time when a majority of her girl friends formed their definite dislike of STEM, which stayed consistent into high school.
 Through GRASS, she hopes to make STEM more interesting, fun, and useful for the girls, regardless of their attitude when they walk in.